Pawlo77/Computer-Vision/README.md

 ----

-*Follow these tutorials in the suggested order to build a strong foundation and seamlessly progress through the course, gaining valuable skills in image processing and computer vision.*
+Follow these tutorials in the suggested order to build a strong foundation and seamlessly progress through the course, gaining valuable skills in image processing and computer vision.

+*This tutorial series is developed for *Koło Naukowe Data Science at Warsaw University of Technology*, as preparation for larger computer-vision based project described **[here](./descGeoa.pdf)***